 My best friend of 25 years passed, I lost a job, I almost lost my dad, I lost my home, my puppy and then I was served divorce.
 But in each moment, there has been someone to hold me, even from far away.

-I agree with a good friend when on turning fifty as myself, said that this is the decade of friendship and relationships.
-I cannot think of anything more important to focus on either as I face a new year of uncertainty.
+I agree with what a good friend said upon turning fifty, that this is the decade of friendship and relationships.
+I cannot think of anything more important now either as I face a new year of uncertainty.
 (Don’t we all?).

-This may not be my year, but I have had good times too, again, mostly friendships and family have made me happy.
-I met new people who have become dear friends, travelled, was consoled by Drew my friends’ dog and was given a lovely home to live in when I had to leave my former one.
+This may not be my year, but I’ve had good times too.
+Again, mostly friendships, and family have made me happy.
+I also met new people who have become dear friends, I’ve traveled, I’ve been consoled by Drew, my friends’ dog and was given a lovely home to live in when I had to leave the one I shared with my husband.
 I celebrated a friend’s birthday in Vegas, started working at USF with an amazing team and students, saw the whales in Monterrey, spent time with my friends in Spain and with my nieces and nephews, and for the first time I volunteered for a great cause.